DeepLabCut/DeepLabCut/_sources/docs/recipes/TechHardware.md

 ## Quick summary:
-[On our install page](https://github.com/DeepLabCut/DeepLabCut/blob/master/docs/installation.md#technical-considerations) we highlight that for GPU computing you need a NVIDIA GPU, with at least 8 GB of memory.
+[On our install page](https://github.com/DeepLabCut/DeepLabCut/blob/master/docs/installation.md#technical-considerations) we highlight that for GPU computing through standard installation you need a NVIDIA GPU, with at least 8 GB of memory.
+If you have an Intel or AMD GPU, and are on windows, there is an alternative method of installation available which is shown on the [installation tips page](https://github.com/DeepLabCut/DeepLabCut/blob/master/docs/recipes/installTips.md) under "How to install Deeplabcut for Intel and AMD GPUs".
 Note, some info is repeated here, and will be updated as systems and hardware changes.

 ### Computer: